Being a betta fish owner can be hard, and truthfully, I’ve found it to be even more difficult than being a cat owner at times.

-Betta fish have very tiny stomachs and so a lot of times new fish owners will overfeed their Bettas.
+Betta fish have very tiny stomachs and so a lot of times new fish owners will overfeed their betta fish.
 It took me a bit of time to find “the perfect” amount to feed my Betta fish.

 If your betta fish is showing signs of constipation you can actually feed them a defrosted pea for extra fibre.
 You’re going to want to make sure you cut the pea up into tiny, tiny pieces making sure you still don’t overfeed your betta fish.

-Simply put, your Betta is going to like water that is a bit dirty with their own waste because of the nitrates, and will not be able to survive in an unconditioned fish tank as it will make them feel sick.
+Simply put, your betta fish is going to like water that is a bit dirty with their own waste because of the nitrates, and will not be able to survive in an unconditioned fish tank as it will make them feel sick.

-You should always be using water conditioner.
+You should always be using a water conditioner.
 It’s not expensive, and it will save you and your fish a lot of stress.
 That being said, it’s more common for fish owners to end up with a sick dead fish due to poor water conditions.